ssec-jhu/evolver-ng/docs/source/development/config.rst

 JSON schema
 -----------

-The web API also provides and endpoint to retreive the JSON schema for the configuration of a particular component by its fully qualified class name::
+The web API also provides and endpoint to retrieve the JSON schema for the configuration of a particular component by its fully qualified class name::

     GET /schema/?classinfo={component_name}